xugao/webpack-typescript-react-loadable-example/README.md

 # webpack-typescript-react-loadable-example
-A demo on using react-loadable to dynamically import component using typescript and webpack
+An example of using react-loadable to dynamically import component along with typescript and webpack

 ### Output bundles